 70 miles north of Phoenix, off a winding dirt road is the experimental village of Arcosanti.
 This collection of structures built into the side of a canyon is the work of Italian architect Paolo Soleri and 8,000 volunteers who donated their time and energy to the project since it began in 1970.

-This sculpture greets visitors at the entrance to a long dirt road that winds across a mesa to Arcosanti.
+Above, this sculpture greets visitors at the entrance to a long dirt road that winds across a mesa to Arcosanti.

 Back then Soleri and his village were famous far beyond the world of architecture.
 Soleri’s intent was to create a town compatible with the environment to demonstrate that it could be done.
 Architects may have paid attention, but ugly suburbs across America prove that real estate developers did not.